robcog-iai/cloudsim_k8s_launcher/README.md

 docker build -t robcog/cloudsim_k8s_launcher .
 docker push robcog/cloudsim_k8s_launcher
 ```

 3. Deploy the image, the launcher will listen to port 30002, you can change that in cloudsim_k8s_launcher.yaml
 ```
 kubectl apply -f cloudsim_k8s_launcher.yaml
 ```

 4. How to use the launcher
-Send HTTP POST request to the launcher with JSON data.
-You don't send post request directly.
-You can use Prolog query in knowrob_ameva
+Send HTTP POST request to the launcher with JSON data, one does not need to send post request directly, use the Prolog query in `knowrob_ameva`:
 ```
 ag_create_clients(Num, LevelName, ClientId)
 ```
-When launcher receives the request from knowrob_ameva, it will create an unreal engine application in k8s, and pass the ip address of `knowrob`, so the unreal engine application can connect to `knowrob_ameva`
+once the launcher receives the request from `knowrob_ameva`, it will create an unreal engine application in k8s, and pass the ip address of `knowrob`, so the unreal engine application can connect to `knowrob_ameva`

 JSON data: